 This page covers fetching, installing, and running the Android and PC versions of this app, as well as the platform-neutral source-code package.
 For more on what you can do with the app after you start it, see the Usage Overview.
 To jump to your platform's downloads and usage notes on this page, click its name here:

-This app is available for Android both on the Play store and as a sideload here and is provided for PCs as downloads here.
-All versions of this app are entirely free and ad-free and unlimited in functionality.
+This app is available for Android both on the Play store and as a sideload here and is provided for PCs as self-contained downloads here.
+All versions of this app are free, ad-free, and unlimited in functionality, and all packages on this page contain the most recent version of this app.

 On all platforms, please vet this app and browse its Usage Overview to learn how it is used.
 This app has been thoroughly tested, but, like all software that manages content important to you, should be used properly and with care.